 It will not please him that she displays them so.
 That she displays herself so.
 The thought makes her happy.
 Pulls her mouth into an unaccustomed smile.

 She takes off the ring that T'Pau put on her finger after Christine followed Spock out of the mating shelter and onto the hot sands.
 The ceremony was brief, but despite that, the harsh dry wind and blazing sun as well as her ordeal with Spock and the Pon Farr made her feel faint.

 When T'Pau laid her hand on Spock's head, then on Christine's, and spoke the ritual words that formalized the bond, Christine almost passed out.
 The intensity of Spock's presence in her mind increased from the nearly overwhelming sensation it had been during the Pon Farr to something more permanent, and even more intrusive.

-I will never be alone, she realized.
+She would never be alone, she realized.
 And promptly threw up all over the challenge grounds.

 She slips on some strappy shoes and unlocks her door, walking down the hall to the room where he works.

 "I'm going out," she says, and feels his condemnation fill her.
 She can sense that he's trying to influence her, make her change her mind.